 Make sure to write on each bag what’s inside and when you sealed it.
 That way, when spring rolls around again, you won’t have to dig through everything to find the right cushions for your setup.

-Create a Seasonal Rotation System
+How to Set Up a Seasonal Rotation System

 Hey there!
 A great idea to keep your patio organized and make the most of your space is to set up a seasonal rotation system for your patio items.